Dutch language: Limburgish

 While a somewhat heterogeneous group of Low Franconian dialects, Limburgish has received official status as a regional language in the Netherlands and Germany, but not in Belgium.
 Due to this official recognition, it receives protection by chapter 2 of the European Charter for Regional or Minority Languages.

 Daughter and sister languages

-Afrikaans, although to a significant degree mutually intelligible with Dutch, is not a dialect but a separate standardised language.
+Afrikaans, although to a significant degree mutually intelligible with Dutch, is usually not considered a dialect but instead a separate standardised language.
 It is spoken in South Africa and Namibia.
-As a daughter language of Dutch, Afrikaans evolved mainly from 17th-century Dutch dialects, but was influenced by various other languages in South Africa.
+As a daughter language of 17th-century Dutch dialects, Afrikaans evolved in parallel with modern Dutch, but was influenced by various other languages in South Africa.